rillian/2019-gsoc/2019-gsoc-cdli.md

 ## About the student

-I'm studying the languages and cultures of the ancient mediterranean at the University of British Columbia.
+I'm studying the languages and cultures of the ancient Mediterranean at the University of British Columbia.
 I'll have had one term of Akkadian (Huehnergard's grammar through chapter 16) and a year of ancient Greek by the beginning of the Summer of Code project.
 I've also read some Middle Egyptian on my own.

-I'm primarily intersted in ancient writing systems and making scholarship more accessible.
+I'm primarily interested in ancient writing systems and making scholarship more accessible.
 Motivated by the promise of automation to make new kinds of scholarship possible, I want to work with the CDLI as one of the most open ancient script collaborations and as a way to continue improving